Descent098/tech/src/content/blog/build-a-long-myuuze.md

 - Theme did not persist, would choose based on OS preference and refresh on every page load
 - The queue would rebuild on every refresh
 - The queue would not support fancier features like adding "quick" items without major issues
-- I was storing a ton of crap in the browser, and it was eating memory up
+- I was storing a ton of crap in the browser (covers especially), and it was eating memory up (up to 10MB per song swap avg ~1MB), and they were never GC'd because the references never were removed.
+Not a big deal on short sessions, but on mobile or 200+ song sessions with no page refreshes it would be a bad time
 - I was hitting [`Audio`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/audio) limits

 The last point needs a bit of explanation I think.
 In the browser you would typically load audio in through the `Audio` object in javascript.
 This is actually a really slick system that allows you to do a bunch of fancy stuff like streaming data by default.
 Unfortunately, a major issue should start to become apparent by now...
 If I have 10,000 songs, what happens when you try to load them in?